 It Takes Just a Few Minutes to Start Your Pharmacy Tech Career Below

-The Role of Pharmacy Technicians
+The Job of a Pharmacy Technician

-- Dispense prescription medications under pharmacist guidance
+- Fill prescription medicines under pharmacist supervision

 - Prepare and submit customer insurance claim forms